jpuli/pqvp/README.md

 The team used a number of user-centered design techniques.
 To begin with, our Business Analyst conducted research on knowledg-sharing platforms.
 He evaluated various platforms, look-and-feel, feedback mechanisms, moderator activity, ways to collaps comments, to name just a few features.
 Findings were discussed with the team, and the Product Backlog was updated accordingly.

-Our team members alow interviewed colleagues that served as end users for the DAAS product.
+Our team members also <a href="https://github.com/jpuli/pqvp/blob/master/interview.md">interview</a> colleagues that served as end users for the DAAS product.
 We asked basic interview questions.

 The team also evaluated User Personas.
 We considered various types of individuals that would XXXXXX